A Wedding Photographer With a Background in Advertising Photography

-Secondly, let twist this idea a bit in order to make it visually fun (that may be part of the job where I get involved).
-We should stay subtile, avoiding vulgarity and bad test (which are probably the easiest mistake to commit).
+Second, let’s twist this idea a bit in order to make it visually fun (that may be part of the job where I get involved).
+We should stay subtile, avoiding vulgarity and poor taste (which is probably the easiest mistake to commit).

 We can create a comic or/and unexpected situation.
 Adding external elements (which would be comic) can help.
 For instance, a prop, an animal, another personage.

 If you are lucky and rent a historical venue, or with a strong character, then let’s take advantage of it!
-If your venue does not have anything remarkable, then let’s use what we can, and let’s make it part of the story told.
+If your venue has nothing remarkable, then let’s use what we can, and let’s make it part of the story told.

-Nine cinematographic locations that could be used as the backdrop of your story.
+Nine cinematographic locations that could the backdrop of your story.

 Sometime the location itself is a pretext to be staging a picture that tells a story.
 So let’s see some examples of location that could inspire you.

 Heritage from the Industrial Revolution, red brick warehouse featuring steel beam and big windows are very photogenic.
-Stillwater, birth place of Minnesota have a lot of loft style building.
+Stillwater, birthplace of Minnesota has a lot of lofts style building.